TactileNet: Bridging the Accessibility Gap with AI-Generated Tactile Graphics for Individuals with Vision Impairment: EXPERIMENTAL SETTINGS

+As a baseline, we fine-tuned Stable Diffusion (SD) \cite{rombach2021highresolution} using the InstructPix2Pix method \cite{Paul2023instruction-tuning-sd,brooks2023instructpix2pixlearningfollowimage} on 1,029 triplets consisting of natural images, sourced tactile graphics, and corresponding edit prompts.
+The natural images were gathered by a team of five undergraduate students, who reviewed each sourced tactile graphic and selected the best-matching natural image from online sources.

+The edit prompts were deliberately kept simple and generic—e.g., \textit{``Create a tactile image of the given natural image of a [class].''}—to align with the original instruction-tuned training paradigm.
+Over 100 such generic prompts were created using ChatGPT and randomly paired with images, with [class] replaced by the object name.
+We also experimented with complex, template-based prompts detailing features and patterns.
+In both cases, however, the model exhibited significant overfitting: during testing, it disregarded input images and memorized the prompt-class pairs from the training data.
+Changing prompts often resulted in hallucinated or irrelevant outputs, highlighting the baseline’s strong dependence on text rather than visual conditioning.

+To increase data diversity and mitigate overfitting, we expanded the dataset by pairing each of the 1,029 tactile-natural image pairs with the full set of 100 generic prompts, resulting in 102,900 training examples.
+Nevertheless, the baseline underperformed on unseen test images, defaulting to memorized prompt outputs rather than adapting to new inputs (see Figure~\ref{fig:baseline_overfitting}).
+Due to severe overfitting and failure to generate usable outputs, the baseline could not achieve measurable Q1/Q2 alignment or SSIM scores.
+As a result, quantitative comparison metrics are not reported.

+These findings highlight the challenge of applying instruction-tuned diffusion models directly for tactile graphic translation tasks, particularly when the model fails to balance prompt guidance with visual conditioning.
+Moreover, the relatively low pixel and color complexity of tactile images makes them poorly suited for standard full-model fine-tuning approaches, which typically require large, information-rich datasets to avoid overfitting.
+Our approach using LoRA and Dreambooth better mitigates these challenges by enabling more effective and data-efficient adaptation.

-\subsection{Fine-tuning Configuration}
+\subsection{Fine-Tuning Configuration}

-We fine-tune the Anything V3 \cite{anythingv3} across 66 distinct classes.
-Each class, supported by training images ranging from a minimum of 9 (llama class) to a maximum of 102 (helicopter class), with an average of approximately 16 images per class.
-We levearge the sourced tactile images along with the prompts to enable the development of class-specific adapters.
+We fine-tuned Anything V3 \cite{anythingv3} across 66 distinct classes.
+Each class had between 9 (llama) and 102 (helicopter) training images, averaging approximately 16 images per class.
+We leveraged sourced tactile images along with the prompts to develop class-specific adapters.
 These lightweight modules specialize in generating tactile graphics for each category and are integrated atop frozen versions of SD v1.5 for image generation.

-For fine-tuning, the DreamBooth configuration prioritized prior preservation with a loss weight of 1.0, ensuring the model retains its ability to generate generic images while adapting to tactile-specific features.
-The LoRA setup used a network module with linear dimensions set to 32 and an alpha parameter of 16, which controls the scaling of low-rank updates.
-This configuration ensures effective parameter adaptation without requiring pre-loaded weights.
+For fine-tuning, the Dreambooth configuration prioritized prior preservation with a loss weight of 1.0, ensuring the model retained its ability to generate generic images while adapting to tactile-specific features.
+The LoRA setup used a network module with linear dimensions set to 32 and an alpha parameter of 16, controlling the scaling of low-rank updates.
+This configuration enabled effective parameter adaptation without requiring pre-loaded weights.